10 Best Willamette Valley Wineries | TOP Picks From a Local!

 ONE OF THE BEST wineries in Willamette Valley for affordable sparkling wines

 Sokol Blosser is another longtime favorite.
 What first drew me to this winery again and again were the views.
-The tasting room, a work of art in and of itself, is nestled into the trees with sweeping views of the vineyards below.
+The tasting room, a work of art in its own right, is nestled among the trees with sweeping views of the vineyards below.

-New to the menu is a Forage and Farm.
+New to the menu is Forage and Farm.
 While the price tag is a hefty $169 for non-members, it's quite the experience.
 You'll eat and drink your way through 6 courses over 2 hours.
-The portion sizes are much larger than a typical wine and food pairing and you'll leave more than full.
-This will substitute your lunch for the day.
+The portion sizes are larger than a typical wine and food pairing; you'll leave more than full.

 Reservations are required, though you can pop in for a glass if there's space.